 Alvarez appreciates and is grateful for the opportunities her education has provided and, through her service on the Rancho Community College District board of trustees, strives to insure SAC and SCC students have the same success starting with a quality educational experience.

-President Alvarez can be reached by
+Clerk Alvarez can be reached by

 Back to Board of Trustees page